 Dieson has the Rocko look.
-Fake Gucci sunnies, a mullet, Nike Air Max, Unit apparel and more ink on his body than a Japanese pornstar trying to gangbang a shoal of squid.
+Fake Gucci sunnies, a mullet, Nike Air Max, Unit apparel and more ink on his body than a toey Aquaman trying to gang bang a shoal of squid.

 Unsure what to do with his FIFO redundancy, Dieson decides to invest in his future and buy a second hand, Harley.
 Not a wise investment?
 You just wait until the bikies accept him.

 Alas, they won’t, even though he is more desperate for a patch than a pack a day smoker on a direct flight to London.
 Why?
 Because if floggery was an art Dieson would be Cuntlo Picasso and his personality would have its own wing at Le Louvre.